 6. Choco – Darien Forest Restoration Project – Colombia

-The Afro-Colombian communities have faced massive loss of biodiversity due to natural calamities like floods.
+The Afro-Colombian communities have faced massive biodiversity loss due to natural calamities like floods.

 The Chocó-Darien forest restoration project in northwestern Columbia consists of tropical rainforests responsible for carbon balance, ecosystem balance, and society.

 The project protects protected 13,465 hectares of tropical rainforest.
-The restoration approach includes ecological balance, food security, and training for forest restoration and protection.
+The restoration approach includes ecological balance, food security, and forest restoration and protection training.

 Various tree plantation projects are helping to reduce deforestation, which includes 14 projects activities responsible for reducing 100,000 tons of carbon dioxide emissions.